Mets take advantage of a young Nationals’ bullpen, rally to win opener of twin bill

 Hand and Hudson were dealt away at the trade deadline.
 Will Harris, in the second season of a three-year, $24 million deal, underwent surgery for thoracic outlet syndrome in early June.
 Austin Voth spent 10 days on the coronavirus-related injured list and will head to the team’s complex in West Palm Beach, Fla., to build up arm strength.
 Then Rainey, Suero and Clay underachieved enough to temporarily lose their spots.

 Clay, a 28-year-old lefty, went down with a 5.80 ERA in 35⅔ innings.
-Rainey, 28, who missed a stretch of spring training with a strained muscle in his right shoulder, a stretch of May on the covid IL and most of July with a stress reaction in his right tibia, had a 7.20 ERA in 25 innings (and drove from Rochester to be the 27th man for the second leg on Wednesday).
+Rainey, 28, who missed a stretch of spring training with a strained muscle in his right shoulder, a stretch of May on the covid list and most of July with a stress reaction in his right tibia, had a 7.20 ERA in 25 innings (and drove from Rochester to be the 27th man for the second leg on Wednesday).
 Suero, 29, had a 6.29 ERA in 34⅓ innings; and allowed four runs on four hits, including two triples, for the Red Wings on Tuesday.

 That’s how Martinez wound up leaning on Klobosits and Thompson in an eventual defeat.
 He then lined up Machado, a right-handed reliever, to open the seven-inning contest against Mets starter Marcus Stroman.
 And fitting for this week, the second game began with another rain delay.